PyChina/weekly/content/Issue/issue-10.md

 - [Python FAQ: Equality](http://me.veekun.com/blog/2012/03/24/python-faq-equality/) (me.veekun.com)
 This is a section of an ongoing Python FAQ( [here](http://me.veekun.com/blog/2011/07/22/python-faq/) ).
-For those who are interested, this is a really good explanation of the difference between ‘is’ and ‘==’ and when you should use either.
+For those who are interested, this is a really good explanation of the difference between 'is' and '==' and when you should use either.
 Check it out.

 - [Using a custom SQLAlchemy Users model with Django](http://tomforb.es/using-a-custom-sqlalchemy-users-model-with-django) (tomforb.es)
-This article details, with code examples, how to go about swapping out Django’s User model for a custom one created with SQLAlchemy.
-If you have every had issues with Django’s ORM not fitting the bill for you, this is a good place to get started if you are looking for a change.
+This article details, with code examples, how to go about swapping out Django's User model for a custom one created with SQLAlchemy.
+If you have every had issues with Django's ORM not fitting the bill for you, this is a good place to get started if you are looking for a change.

 # 是也乎